Want help turning consistency into progress? Coaching keeps your training simple, structured, and sustainable.

 Test your race day breakfast and mid-run fueling strategy.
 For most, a gel every 45 minutes and sips of electrolyte drink works well.
 Need help organizing your taper?
 This guide on the week before your half marathon covers everything from nutrition to mindset.
 Never try something new on race day.

-Is 1:45 a good half marathon time?
+Is a 1:45 half marathon a good time?

 The 1:45 half marathon isn’t just a time.
 It’s a story of training, grit, patience, and growth.
 Whether you’re weeks out or just starting, believe in your ability to train smart and race with confidence.